Nominate your Choice of Possible Candidates for the 2026 Share the Plate Recipients: Sept 11-25, 2025!

-Information on Past Share the Plate Nominees
+Information on Possible Share the Plate Nominees

 Cotton Branch Farm Animal Sanctuary provides a safe haven for abandoned, abused, neglected, and elderly farm animals.
 While there are many shelters and rescue organizations for animal companions such as cats and dogs, and wildlife, there is a lack of sanctuary for farm animals, which make up 98% of the animals killed in the U.S. each year. cottonbranch.org

 The Free Medical Clinic provides quality healthcare, at no cost, to residents of the community who cannot pay for such services and who have no health insurance.
 This clinic is their only option to have access to health care.
 The staff and volunteers operate six examination rooms, a pharmacy, a small laboratory, a classroom for patient education and meetings, a waiting room, and offices.
 Community partnerships are key to the Clinic’s success in providing comprehensive medical services and the continuous evolution of their programs.
-These partnerships also allow them to connect their patients with services currently beyond the Clinic’s scope. freemedclinic.org
+These partnerships also allow them to connect their patients with services currently beyond the Clinic’s scope.freemedclinic.org

 Good Samaritan Clinic is a faith-based organization offering free health and dental care primarily to the Hispanic community in four South Carolina locations.
 With the dedication of volunteer physicians, nurses, interpreters, and administrative assistants, as well as the generous support of our funding partners, the clinic is able to serve our communities in the tradition of the Good Samaritan. goodsamaritansc.org